 If you’ve been around the internet very long, you’ve probably heard the term “bandwidth” thrown about.
 Bandwidth is how much data a cable can transmit at any given time.
 More is better because more is faster.
 For example, copper can transfer up to 10 Gigabits per second (Gbps).
 Sounds impressive, right?
-That is until you realize that fiber optics can transmit up to 60 Terabits per second, the equivalent of over 7,000 Gbps – over 700 times faster than copper.
+That is until you realize fiber optics can transmit up to 60 Terabits per second, the equivalent of over 7,000 Gbps – over 700 times faster than copper.
 As a result, games, files, and streaming video run smoother and faster on fiber.

 As odd as it may sound, fiber is more durable than copper.
 How can that be?
 Despite being significantly smaller than copper and made from glass, fiber strands are tougher and more rugged than copper, less prone to breakage during installation and after.
 This results in a longer-lasting connection between point A and point B than with copper cabling.
-Fiber cables are also less prone to damage from weather, such as extreme cold or extreme heat.
+Fiber cables are also less susceptible to damage from weather, such as extreme cold or extreme heat.
 This means they can be buried in the ground or strung from poles in all sorts of climates, from the hottest jungle to the coldest arctic regions, and work fine.